Gilman, Colorado

 Battle Mountain residential ski and golf resort; Ginn's Battle Mountain development includes much of the old Gilman townsite.
 On May 20, 2008, the town of Minturn approved the annexation in a public referendum with 87% of the vote.
 As of September 9, 2009 the Ginn Company has backed out of development plans for the Battle Mountain Property.
 Crave Real Estate Ventures, who was the original finance to Ginn, took over day-to-day operations of the property.

 Description

 Gilman in 2023, outside of the abandoned village houses.

 The town sits at an elevation of 8950 ft on a dramatic 600 ft cliff above the Eagle River on the flank of Battle Mountain.
 It is located southeast of Minturn and north of Tennessee Pass along U.S. Highway 24.
 The remnants of the townsite are visible in many places along the curves of the highway.
-More recent housing situated on the steep flank of the mountain itself near the former mines.
+More recent housing is situated on the steep flank of the mountain itself near the former mines.